prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-basics.md

 > GitHub: https://github.com/prasannavl/WinApi

-In the previous article here, I discussed the evolution of programs that use the Windows API with C/C++ and C# snippets, and it ultimately ended out with this C# snippet:
+In the previous article <a href="/2016/09/introducing-winapi-the-evolution">here</a>, I discussed the evolution of programs that use the Windows API with C/C++ and C# snippets, and it ultimately ended out with this C# snippet:

 ```c#
     static int Main(string[] args)